WWitman/zettajs-tutorials/6-beaglebone/README.md

 ## Introduction

-Up to now, we've used Zetta to generate APIs for "fake" devices -- essentially, state machines that exist in memory only.
+Up to now, you have used Zetta to generate APIs for "fake" devices -- essentially, state machines that exist in memory only.

-In this tutorial, we'll show you how to use Zetta to turn a physical LED attached to a [BeagleBone Black](http://beagleboard.org/black) on and off.
-It's pretty simple, and most of the code will be nearly identical to the state machine code you wrote in the previous tutorials.
+In this tutorial, you will use Zetta to turn a physical LED attached to a [BeagleBone Black](http://beagleboard.org/black) on and off.
+It's pretty simple to do, and most of the code will be nearly identical to the state machine code you wrote in the previous tutorials.

 When you complete this tutorial, you will know how to:

-* Write a Device class turns an LED attached to a BeagleBone Black on and off
+* Write a Device class that turns an LED attached to a BeagleBone Black on and off
 * Use BeagleBone-specific Node.js module called BoneScript
 * Use the Zetta browser to test the code